isomerpages/moe-xinminsec/_our-curriculum/Academic Departments/Technology and Business.md

 in many digital tools that can later be applied in different fields.
 This not only opens up diverse career opportunities but also instills ethical awareness.
-With extensive hands-on experience, our students will enjoy applying their new found skills through many challenges competitions.</p>
+With extensive hands-on experience, our students will enjoy applying their newfound skills through many challenges competitions.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Computing%20and%20CPA/computing_cpa_1.png">
 </div>